 In postmenopausal women, decreased estrogen levels lead to atrophic urethritis and atrophic vaginitis and to decreasing urethral resistance, length, and maximum closure pressure.

 In younger patients, incontinence often begins suddenly, may cause little leakage, and usually resolves quickly with little or no treatment.
-Often, incontinence has one cause in younger patients but has several in the elderly.
+Often, incontinence has one cause in younger patients but has several in older people.

 Conceptually, categorization into reversible (transient) or established causes may be useful.
 However, causes and mechanisms often overlap and occur in combination.